motion55/motion55.github.io/README.md

 # motion55.github.io
+# Gizduino AVR Boards

-This will add the option to install Gizduino boards through the Boards Manager.
+This will add the option to install Gizduino boards through the Arduino IDE Boards Manager.
-Copy and paste this URL in the "Additional Boards Manager URLs" box in the Preferences dialog.
+Copy and paste this URL in the "Additional Boards Manager URLs" box of the Preferences dialog.

 https://motion55.github.io/package_motion55_gizduino_index.json